-Insurance for addiction treatment is a complex beast to navigate.
-From deductibles and copays to the amount of coverage included in any particular plan, insurance providers tend to cover a wide number of overall addiction treatment costs.
+Insurance for addiction treatment is a complex topic to navigate.
+From deductibles and copays to the amount of coverage included in a particular plan, insurance providers tend to cover a wide range of overall addiction treatment costs.
 This means you can expect to run into different coverage amounts for things like lengths of stay in treatment, whether or not detox is required, levels of care (inpatient vs. outpatient), and the providers available for you to choose from (in-network vs. out-of-network status).

 Talk to Your Insurance Provider Pre-Treatment

-Call the Member Services department at your insurance company to learn more about addiction treatment options.
-Have your insurance card and membership identification number handy.
-Take notes and write down the name of the member representative who you are speaking to and the date of the call.
-Do not be afraid to ask questions and clarify new terminology.
+First, call the Member Services department at your insurance company to learn more about addiction treatment options.
+When you call, make sure to have your insurance card and membership identification number handy.
+Take notes and write down the name of the member representative you are speaking to and the date of the call.
+Don’t be afraid to ask questions and clarify new terminology.

 What’s Your Plan Type?